 Traffic lights and signs globally contain the color red to denote a stop is needed while traveling in a particular direction.
-It is one of only four colors that are part of a name of a Sea (the others being Black, White and Yellow Seas).
+It is one of only four colors that are part of the name of a Sea (the others being the Black Sea, White Sea and Yellow Sea).

 Appearances of the Color Red

 In the KJV Bible, the word 'red' occurs fifty-three times, six of which are in the New Testament.
 There are several Hebrew Old Testament words translated as this color.
 The most frequently used words are adom (Strong's Concordance #H122), which is the color's name, chakliyl (#H2447), which literally means 'dark' or a person stimulated by wine, suph (#H5488 and #H5489), which means 'a reed' and is used to refer to the Red Sea, and adam (#H119), which means to show blood or something that is reddish.

 In the New Testament, the Greek words used are purrhazo (#G4449), which refers to the color's name, eruthros (#G2063), which is used to refer to the Red Sea, and purrhos (#G4450), which references something that is the color of fire or flame.

 The use of red in Scripture can symbolically represent sin and sinfulness, Godly vengeance against sinners and bloodshed along with war.
 It can also carry the meaning of being tempted to sin (Proverbs 23:31).